exosite-labs/libexositecoap/README.md

-** NOTICE: This library is not finished, while I have been running it very successfully on an embedded device for the last month without any issue, there are no tests in place and the API is not 100% stabilized.
-If you are interested in using this in production please let us know and we can talk about roadmap. **
+**NOTICE: This library is not finished, while I have been running it very successfully on an embedded device for the three last months without any issue, there are no tests in place and the API is not stabilized.
+In fact we are considering rewriting the whole interface.
+If you are interested in using this library, or if you have strong opinions on what you'd like to see in it, please get in contact with us and we can talk about roadmap.**

 # libexositecoap